panzerdp/dmitripavlutin.com/content/posts/123-javascript-queue/index.md

 type: post
 ---

-Being a good developer (including Frontend developer) requires knowledge from multiple disciplines.
+Being a good developer requires knowledge from multiple disciplines.

-The first requirement is to know the programming language that you've chosen: and if you're reading this post, most likely your language of choice is JavaScript.
+The first requirement is to know the programming language of your choice: and if you're reading this post, most likely your language of choice is JavaScript.

 However, on top knowing the programming language, you also have to understand how to organize data to easily and effectively manipulate it depending on your task.
 That's were the data structures come into play.

-In this post, I'm going to describe the queue data structure, what operations you can perform on it, as well present you with a simple implement in JavaScript.
+In this post, I'm going to describe the queue data structure, what operations you can perform on it, as well present you with a simple queue implementation in JavaScript.

 ## 1. The queue data structure